maemeenoi/harness-db-devops/evidenceCheckFlywayPg.md

 ### Migration V9 (View Modification):

+- View comment should be added/updated
-- View definition should reflect any structural changes from column modifications
+- View definition should be consistent and reflect final structure

 ### Migration V10 (Function Modification):